vincentvinh/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/back-office-for-marketplace-operator.md

 As a part of order management, a marketplace administrator helps merchants manage marketplace order returns.
 In the **Marketplace&nbsp;<span aria-label="and then">></span> Returns** section of the Back Office, a marketplace administrator manages marketplace order returns as follows:

-* Sets marketplace return states
+* Sets marketplace return states.
-* Prints marketplace return slips
+* Prints marketplace return slips.

 For detailed instructions on managing returns, see [Managing marketplace returns](/docs/marketplace/user/back-office-user-guides/{{site.version}}/sales/managing-marketplace-returns.html).